 In FY 2024, OVW has four programmatic priorities.
-The priorities identified below are applicable to this program.
+The two OVW programmatic priorities identified below are applicable to this program.
 Applicants are strongly encouraged, but not required, to address a priority area.
-Applicants that state that they are addressing a priority area and meet the criteria for that priority area will be given special consideration:
+Applicants that state that they are addressing a priority area and meet the criteria for that priority area will be given special consideration.

-Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety.
+Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety.

-To receive special consideration under this priority, the applicant must have a demonstrated and distinctive history of using culturally appropriate and linguistically specific strategies to serve communities that have been historically marginalized and face barriers to accessing mainstream systems and service providers.
-At a minimum, to meet the priority, an applicant should describe these barriers and how the applicant builds on the unique help-seeking strategies and sources of resilience found in its historically marginalized community.
+To receive consideration under this priority, the applicant or its partner must be (1) a tribal government, (2) an organization in the U.S. territories, or (3) an organization that has a demonstrated and distinctive history of using culturally appropriate and linguistically specific strategies to serve communities that have been historically marginalized and face barriers to accessing mainstream systems and service providers.
+At a minimum, to meet the priority, an applicant in the third category should describe these barriers and how the applicant or partner builds on the unique help-seeking strategies and sources of resilience found in its historically marginalized community.
 In addition, an applicant may provide data regarding disproportionate rates or impact of violence in its community.